samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 When I was using Nuxt, there was this awesome plugin called `vue-meta`.
 It allows to programmatically to create metadata for your pages.
 This is super important for SEO and to create those Twitter or Facebook sharing cards.

 Yes, VuePress supports this.
 You can set a general one in your `config` file.
-And you can set individual ones in your markdown file.
+And you can set individual ones in your Markdown file.
 Remember I mentioned because of my failure to set up frontmatter in my Nuxt app.
 I ended up using a huge JavaScript object to store all my data for each of my articles.
 It also happened to contain all my metadata.
 So I wanted to set my meta date programmatically.
 Yes, I found some unofficial plugins.
 But they were mainly relying on the metadata being set in the front matter.
 So those didn't work.

 Remember when I mentioned my runner up option, Gridsome.
 They HADE it!
 Ugh 🤦‍♀️ It was part of their package.
 Under their hood, they were using `vue-meta`.
 I was so close to switching to Gridsome just for this feature.
 But I was so far along, I decided to stick with VuePress.
 And you might ask, why don't you just configure `vue-meta` with VuePress.
 Great question!
 If you figure out how, please email me!
 It's not that I don't want to, I just couldn't figure it out.
 And time is ticking, so I decided to move on.
 By the way, I need to set up `vue-meta` with Server Side Rendering.
 So the complication is a bit higher.